EvansWinner/Piltdown/README.md

 #### Column Sparklines

 The Twitter plot that started it all!
+Lavishly praised by none other than the great Edward Tufte as "...[better than nothing](https://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0003oC)..."!

-Or at least, that I noticed had already been done and inspired the rest of this.
+At any rate, I noticed them and that inspired the rest of this.

 ##### Example